 Safety requirements for Bungy Jump operations were formalised when NZ Bungy Jumping Federation created a bungy Code of Practice.
 A committee of over 13 companies in the industry assisted with its development.
 Out of this code of practice, as well as listing safety and design requirements, appeared the need for training and the need for a Jump Master.

 A Jump Master is an expert with the experience and knowledge needed to oversee all jump operations, and manage the Jump Operators preparing customer to take the plunge.
 It is a requirement that a Jump Master be present on the jump deck for EVERY bungy jump.

 Before being eligible to sit the Jump Masters exam an individual must produce evidence of no less than 250 hours, or 1250 jumps, of operation as a Jump Operator in the past three years.

 To be registered as a Jump Master, an individual must pass an exam involving written, oral and practical elements.
 This assessment ensures the Jump Masters have a sound understanding of the requirements specified in AS/NZS 5848:2000, superior knowledge of the on-site operating manual, and be thoroughly up-to-speed with all the practical aspects of a bungy jump, to ensure the public can safely enjoy the thrills of bungy jump.

-As a special thank you our assessor’s, Smithy and Keith, who got to ‘test’ the product (so to speak), as they were ‘thrown’ off the platform (safely of course) – both agreed it was a great way to end an extremely enjoyable day.
+As a special thank you our assessor’s, Smithy and Keith, got to ‘test’ the product (so to speak), as they were ‘thrown’ off the platform (safely of course).
+Both agreed it was a great way to end an extremely enjoyable day.

 Vertical Horizonz would like to thank Taupo Bungy for the opportunity to assess the latest 2 Jump Masters and contribute to the safety of thousands of adrenaline junkies taking the plunge each year.